 Do you need a new air conditioning system for your New York City office this year?
 Here’s an option you should consider: a VRF System has many advantages for commercial spaces.

 Benefits of a VRF system

-The benefits of a VRF system are many including operational efficiency, which is important for your employees’ comfort and your wallet.
-In a nutshell, here are the advantages of a VRF system:
+The benefits of a VRF system include improved comfort, saving energy, and customizable operation.
+In a nutshell, these are the advantages of a VRF system:

 - Consistent comfort

 - Zoned heating & cooling

 - State-of-the-art controls

 So, what exactly is a VRF system?
 To understand the benefits of a VRF system, we’ll start by explaining a little bit about how it works and how it’s different than a split system that you might see in a residence, or a rooftop unit.
 Then we’ll explore each of the benefits listed above.

 VRF systems: maybe it’s time to jump on the bandwagon